uniasset/uniasset-old/README.md

 ```
 cd src/
 ```
-And start Omni Core using `./omnicored` (or `./qt/omnicore-qt` if built with UI).
+And start UniAsset Core using `./omnicored` (or `./qt/omnicore-qt` if built with UI).
 The inital parse step for a first time run will take up to 60 minutes or more, during this time your client will scan the blockchain for UniAsset transactions.
 You can view the output of the parsing at any time by viewing the log located in your datadir, by default: `~/.bitcoin/omnicore.log`.

-Omni Core requires the transaction index to be enabled.
-Add an entry to your bitcoin.conf file for `txindex=1` to enable it or Omni Core will refuse to start.
+UniAsset Core requires the transaction index to be enabled.
+Add an entry to your bitcoin.conf file for `txindex=1` to enable it or UniAsset Core will refuse to start.

 If a message is returned asking you to reindex, pass the `-reindex` flag as startup option.
 The reindexing process can take serveral hours.

-To issue RPC commands to Omni Core you may add the `-server=1` CLI flag or add an entry to the bitcoin.conf file (located in `~/.bitcoin/` by default).
+To issue RPC commands to UniAsset Core you may add the `-server=1` CLI flag or add an entry to the bitcoin.conf file (located in `~/.bitcoin/` by default).

 In bitcoin.conf:
 ```